DopplerHQ/awesome-bots/readme.md

 #### Testing
 * [BotTesting](http://bottesting.co/) - Test your bot!
 Send your email and bot link to us, we’ll examine your bot’s performance and usability
 * [Dimon](https://dimon.co/) - Dimon enables bot and chatbot owners to identify and fix issues in their bot conversations
+* [Chatbottest](http://chatbottest.com/) - ChatbotTest is an open source guide that helps you identify chatbot's design issues under 7 different categories.

 #### Monitoring
 * [Dimon](https://dimon.co/) - Monitor your production bot with predefined user scenarios